Hiking Trails in Bend & Central Oregon

 12. Devils Lake (easy/difficult hikes & explorations)

 Devils Lake is a spring fed pool of green waters.
 It is most commonly used as the starting point for South Sister climbers, but there are many trails and different areas to explore in this area: Hell Springs, Tyee Springs, and Devils Garden.
+The stunning beauty and easy access make this a popular spot, so go early or late and carpool if you can.

 13. Sisters Mirror Lake Loop